South Fork’s JV girls continue to improve and played two solid games over the weekend in Arcata High School’s annual JV gathering.

 In the next game South Fork lost to St. Bernard’s 35-20.
 Having faced St. Bernard’s in close match-ups twice already this season the Lady Cubs went into the game sniffing their first win, wound up tight to play their best and make no mistakes.

 "We were a little too tight," said Morrow, "trying too hard not to make mistakes and we were flat.
+We didn’t take chances on defense and allowed them to penetrate."

 The Cubs finally loosened up in the 4th quarter and played well enough to win the period, getting fast break points off their full court press and taking control of the game.
 Morrow had high praise for Crenshaw who scored a season high 8 points while owning the boards and creating extra chances to score.
 DJ Sterling had 6 points, sophomore Kylee Teasley had 4 and Lily Farrell and freshman Antonia Navarete each had a point.